truenas/documentation/content/SCALEUIReference/SystemSettings/ShellSCALE.md

 - shell
 ---

-SCALE **System Settings > Shell** is convenient for running command lines tools, configuring different system settings, or finding log files and debug information.
+SCALE **System > Shell** is convenient for running command lines tools, configuring different system settings, or finding log files and debug information.
 When the user **Shell** setting is set to **TrueNAS CLI**, the **Shell** screen opens at the TrueNAS CLI prompt.

 {{< trueimage src="/images/SCALE/CLI/SystemShellSCALE.png" alt="Shell Screen" id="Shell Screen" >}}